Updated on

 Alcohol is a CNS depressant.
 With heavy and chronic alcohol use, the body and brain will start to become dependent.
-When the depressant is stopped, the brain becomes overexcited which results in side effects of withdrawal.
-These symptoms range from mild to severe and include a combination of emotional, physical, and psychological symptoms.
+When the depressant is discontinued, the brain becomes overexcited, which results in side effects of withdrawal.
+The severity of AWS will depend on the frequency, pattern, quantity, and duration of alcohol use.
+Most cases of AWS are mild, but serious and even life-threatening symptoms may occur.

 Nursing Process